Debugging the Grid component

 - Cached internal paths: Cached paths inside the chunk between its own entrances.

-- Points: Each individual point on the grid and it's walkable status
+- Cells: Each individual cell on the grid and its passable status

 - Paths: Draws the current calculated path components